CarbonPackages/Carbon.ColorPicker.OKLCH/README.md

 # Carbon.ColorPicker.OKLCH

-Color picker for Neos CMS who saves the color in the [`OKLCH`] color space
+Color picker for Neos CMS who saves the color in the [`OKLCH`] color space.

+There are many options on how the picker should look like:

+Here you can see some of the combinations:

 ![screenshot]